 5% Cash Back on Rotating Categories: Chase Freedom Flex℠

 The Chase Freedom Flex℠ is a solid $0-annual-fee cash-back card.
 Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
 As mentioned, it has categories that rotate every quarter, which in the past have included gas stations, grocery stores and purchases made with a mobile wallet.
 Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.

 The bonus on the Chase Freedom Flex℠ sets it apart from other no-annual-fee cash-back cards, as most do not offer a points bonus.
 If you're looking for an alternative to the Comenity store cards—and the rotating categories work for your spending—then the Chase Freedom Flex℠ is an excellent choice.